U.S. renews Iran sanctions waivers for China, India, others

 Lawmakers in Congress also hope to pass legislation this year that could further limit Iran's oil sales and reduce Tehran's access to its foreign currency accounts, mostly held in euros.

+"The grounds for an exception are clearly too loose," Representative Eliot Engel, the top Democrat on the House of Representatives Foreign Affairs Committee, said in a statement.
+He added the House could vote in coming weeks on legislation "to tighten the standards for granting exceptions."

 The other economies the State Department renewed waivers for were South Korea, Malaysia, Singapore, South Africa, Sri Lanka, Turkey and Taiwan.
-Japan and 10 EU countries got waivers earlier this spring.
+Japan and 10 EU countries got waivers earlier this year.

-(Reporting by Roberta Rampton and Timothy Gardner; Editing by Sandra Maler and Cynthia Osterman)
+(Reporting by Roberta Rampton and Timothy Gardner; Editing by Sandra Maler, Cynthia Osterman and Mohammad Zargham)